klmsec/GCC-write-ups/README.md

 ###  2.3 English language and translations

 Currently, only two languages are available on the blog, english (main) and french (secondary).
-If you wish to write your post in french too, please add a `index.fr.md` in your post directory.
+If you wish to write your post in french too, please add an `index.fr.md` in your post directory.
 Even if you don't wish to write a french version, please copy `index.md` to `index.fr.md`.
 This will allow readers who have french language selected to still be able to view your content but in english :).

 ## 3. Have your post published